 Fast Split View Re-Orientation

 This is actually something that was around in the WPF designer in Visual Studio 2008, and it’s back again in Visual Studio 2010.
-This feature is activated while imageworking on WPF projects and allows you to either stack your split view horizontally or vertically on the screen.
+This feature is activated while working on WPF projects and allows you to either stack your split view horizontally or vertically on the screen.

 I have a big enough monitor that I can work comfortably side-by-side with most of my code, but it’s still super handy to be able to throw the designer up top (or below) when working with longer or more intensely with the XAML.